mehtaharsh16/daniel.feldroy.com/posts/2007-11-new-blog-format.md

 title: New blog format
 ---

+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2007/11/new-blog-format.html)*.

 I hate super narrow columns of text in blogs.
 So I changed my layout.<br /><br />I'm not happy with blogger.
 But until I launch some sort of professional site again, I'll just stay here.

+---